Difference between revisions of "Matabeleland" - Pindula

 The Land of the Matabele

 During mid 19th Century, the Mfecane wars which broke out in the Zulu state south of the Limpopo river ushered in a massive northwards exodus of various polities.[1]
-One major important group were the Khumalo people who ran away from the Tshaka wars and passed the Drankernsburg Mountains and eventually crossed the Limpopo river.[2]
+One major important group were the Khumalo people who ran away from Tshaka's wars and passed the Drankensburg Mountains and eventually crossed the Limpopo river.[2]

 Along the way, the Khumalo people under Mzilikazi conquered and amalgamated other polities and tribes.
-These include the Tswana, Xhosa and Sotho polities which were incorporated by the Khumalo.[1]
+These include some Tswana, Xhosa and Sotho polities which were incorporated by the Khumalo.[1]
 As they crossed the Limpopo, the Khumalo further incorporated the Shona speaking subjects into their empire.
-It was during this period when they bacame to be known as the Matebele people.[1]
+It was during this period when they became to be known as the Matabele people.[1]

 They subsequently established their royal capital near present day Bulawayo.
 With the coming in of the Christian missionaries and Portuguese traders, the area was constantly referred to as the land of the Matabele, or simply Matabeleland.
 Colonial rule further engraved the notion of Matabeleland when it drew geographical boundaries between Matabeleland and Mashonaland.[2]